Run a single Ubuntu task with Claude

 Running It

-Replace anthropic-cua with openai-cua in any example to use GPT-5.4 instead.
+Replace anthropic-cua with openai-cua for GPT-5.4, or use pyautogui-cua with any vision model via Tinker.
 Add --model anthropic/claude-opus-4-6 to use Opus 4.6.

 Single Ubuntu task on Daytona